Alabama Pitts: Career

-After his release from prison on June 6, 1935, Pitts's signing with the Albany Senators generated controversy through the media.
 W. G. Bramham, the president of the National Association of Professional Baseball Leagues (NAPBL), and Charles H. Knapp, the president of the International League, were opposed to the idea of a former convict playing professional baseball.
-Knapp refused to approve Pitts's contract and Bramham supported the decision.
+Knapp refused to approve Pitts's contract, and Bramham supported the decision.
 An executive committee of the National Association held a hearing on June 11, 1935, to review Bramham's actions.
 The committee supported Bramham, and Pitts announced that he would appeal to Commissioner Kenesaw Mountain Landis.
 Albany manager Johnny Evers said he would quit baseball if Pitts were not allowed to play.
 On June 17, Landis declared that Pitts could play professional baseball due to the "complete reformation in Pitts' character" since the robberies.

-Hack Wilson, who previously played for the Chicago Cubs, was moved off of the Senators' roster to make room for Pitts.
-Pitts made his professional baseball debut on June 23, 1935.
-Evers received permission from the Canadian government to let Pitts play games in Montreal and Toronto, as an exception to their moral turpitude laws.
+Hack Wilson, who previously played for the Chicago Cubs, was moved off of the Senators' roster to make room for Pitts, whose professional baseball debut occurred on June 23, 1935.
+Evers, the team's manager, obtained permission from the Canadian government to let Pitts play games in Montreal and Toronto, as an exception to their moral turpitude laws.
 For the 1935 season, Pitts had a batting average of .233 in 116 at bats.
-Because of injuries, including to his shoulder and finger, he only played in 43 games for the Senators in 1935.
+Because of injuries, including to his shoulder and finger, Pitts only played in 43 games for the Senators in 1935.